victorcodex/Laravel_blog/readme.md

 # Laravel Blog - Victor

 This is a Laravel blog i built from scratch.
-It has a simple front-end and a back-end system.
+It has a simple front-end design, and an awesome back-end system.

 Used Bootsrap for the design.